skip to content

 The broad guidelines that you should bear in mind for paper selection are as follows:

-2. A one-year Part II student can only take POL11 if s/he also takes POL7 or POL8 or has taken comparable papers in either the Philosophy Tripos, the Historical Tripos or the joint History & Politics Tripos.
+2. A one-year Part II student can only take POL11 if they also take POL7 or POL8 or has taken comparable papers in either the Philosophy Tripos, the Historical Tripos or the joint History & Politics Tripos.

-4. A one-year Part II student wishing to take POL14 or POL18 must also take or have taken POL3.
+4. A one-year Part II student wishing to take POL14 or POL18 must also take POL3.

 5. A student who has completed Part IB of the History & Politics Tripos would be expected to take POL9 as one of their four papers.
 Other students taking the one-year Part II are not expected to take POL9.